The City of Rockville is dedicated to helping its community members. We’ve compiled a list of city and county resources for residents and businesses.

 For food assistance resources, and opportunities for individuals and organizations to support community needs, visit Montgomery County Food Council.

-MCPS is providing free breakfasts, lunches and dinner meals for children 18 years old and younger and all MCPS students (regardless of age) at more than 60 sites (including mobile sites) throughout the county.
+MCPS is providing free meals for children 18 years old and younger and all MCPS students (regardless of age) at more than 70 sites (including mobile sites) throughout the county.
 Additionally, MCPS school buses will distribute meals in several neighborhoods and county shopping centers.
-View a list of locations.

 Additional food resources include: